Kometa-Team/Kometa/docs/defaults/chart/anilist.md

-# Anilist Chart Default Metadata File
+# Anilist Charts Default Metadata File

 The `anilist` Metadata File is used to create collections based on Anilist charts.